chaojy/p8105_final_ped_covid/proposal.md

     #   ed_yes_no_0_365_before <dbl>, admission_primary_dx <chr>,
     #   admission_apr_drg <chr>

-  - **Source 1:** This is a de-identified dataset of pediatric patients from a tertiary care medical center who tested positive for COVID-19 on SARS-CoV-2 RT PCR test and infrormation on whether or not they were hospitalized.
+  - **Source 1:** ***(Initial data gathering by Jerry Chao)*** This is a de-identified dataset of pediatric patients from a tertiary care medical center who tested positive for COVID-19 on SARS-CoV-2 RT PCR test and infrormation on whether or not they were hospitalized.
 The age range in the study is **0** to **22** years of age.
 An id number for each patient has been randomly generated.
 There are **375** rows (patients) and **30** columns in this dataset.
 The variables included in this dataset are *id, admitted, age, date\_of\_birth, ethnicity, gender, censusblock, censusblockgroup, censustract, city, race, ses, state, zip\_code\_set, eventdatetime, outcomeadmission\_admission\_1inpatient\_admit\_service, bmi\_yes\_or\_no, bmi\_event\_date\_time, bmi\_value, asthma\_date\_time, asthma\_dx, diabetes\_date\_time, diabetes\_dx,